p-rocha/SoundShape/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Comments
-New release includes minor updates to raven.to.wave function, which prevents errors
+New release includes minor updates to raven.to.wave function, which prevents errors.
+Also fixed issues with invalid URLs.